🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Before learning the trading terms, it helps to have a firm grasp of what options trading is and what it involves.
 In layman’s terms, when you’re trading options, you’re investing in an option to buy or sell a stock, rather than the stock itself.

-Again, this is a form of derivative trading, and there are numerous options trading strategies that can be put to use, too.
+Options are a form of derivative trading, and there are many options trading strategies that traders can use, too.
 It’s not exactly the same as trading stocks, and is often more complicated.
-For that reason, investors should know what they’re getting into before trading options.
+For that reason, investors should have a strong grasp of the various elements of options trading as well as the potential risks before they start trading options.

 Options Trading Terms to Know

-When it comes to options trading, these are some of the most important trading terms to understand.
+When beginning to learn about options trading, these are some of the most important trading terms to know.

 Call Option

-A call option is an options contract that gives the purchaser of the option the right to buy shares of a stock or another security at a fixed price.
+A call option is an options contract that gives the purchaser of the option the right, though not the obligation, to buy shares of a stock or another security at a fixed price.
 This price is called the “strike price.”

 Put Option